evanharmon/eph-headspace/aws-s3-versioning-lifecycle.md

 # AWS S3 VERSIONING LIFECYCLE
-versioning Integrates with Lifecycle rules versioning Supports MFA Delete capability
+versioning integrates with lifecycle rules versioning supports MFA delete capability

 ## Limitations
-- versioning Can not be turned off, can only be suspended
+- versioning can not be turned off, can only be suspended
-- lifecycle Mgmt policies cannot move to RRS
+- lifecycle management policies cannot move to RRS
 - expire does not delete - just adds delete marker

 ### Deduplication